protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/index.md

 ## Stay Informed

-To stay informed about this projects or to connect with the community please join our [Gitter Chat](https://gitter.im/protontypes/community), Follow us on [Twitter](https://twitter.com/protontypes), [GitHub](https://github.com/protontypes) or [LinkedIn](https://de.linkedin.com/company/protontypes).
+To stay informed about this projects or to connect with the community please join our [Gitter Chat](https://gitter.im/protontypes/community), follow us on [Twitter](https://twitter.com/protontypes), [GitHub](https://github.com/protontypes) or [LinkedIn](https://de.linkedin.com/company/protontypes).